-Market Risk Management Department (MRMD)

-- MRMD manages the market risk, liquidity risk and interest rate risk in the banking book.
-It sets limits by taking into account the market predictions, capital, annual budgets, experience of the risk taking units and the Bank's risk appetite. - Review Assets and Liabilities management. - Review and recommend Investment strategies. - Endorse Market, Liquidity Risks, and IRRBB policies and oversee the effectiveness and administration of such policies. - Review and establish parameters for Market, Liquidity Risks, and IRRBB as well as investments concentration and evaluate compliance with such limit. - Provide oversight of management and guidance to the BOD on Market and Liquidity Risks and related issues. - Review and recommend to the BOD the appropriate Liquidity levels. - Review the Contingency Funding Plan

-Operational and Reputational Risk Management Department (ORRMD)

-- ORRMD handles the consolidation of all risks reported by each risk monitoring unit.
-All risks are assessed, evaluated, monitored and reported to RMC with appropriate recommendations as consolidated by ORRMD.
-Also, ORRMD ensures the implementation of all RMC policies and directives. - ORRMD is also accountable for operational risk monitoring and management of the Bank. - ORRMD reviews the important strategies and policies of new product program; periodically review operational risk reports and should monitor the execution of action plan for major operational risk event. - Promote the risk-aware organization culture, develop and continuously improve the operational risk management framework and approach, establish risk assessment approach establish operational risk indicators, monitor the change of operational risk. - Supervision of the softer risks like the reputational risk management is part of the ORRMD functions. - Responsible for monitoring operational risks, particularly those that may impact the Bank's financials.
+- Office of the CRO - Market Risk Management Department (MRMD) - ✓ MRMD manages the market risk, liquidity risk and interest rate risk in the banking book.
+It sets limits by taking into account the market predictions, capital, annual budgets, experience of the risk taking units and the Bank's risk appetite. - ✓ Review Assets and Liabilities management. - Endorse Market, Liquidity Risks, and IRRBB policies and oversee the effectiveness and administration of such policies. - ✓ Review and establish parameters for Market, Liquidity Risks, and IRRBB and evaluate compliance with such limit. - Provide oversight of management and guidance to the Board on Market and Liquidity Risks and related issues. - ✓ Review and recommend to the Board the appropriate Liquidity levels. - ✓ Recommend to Treasury the Contingency Funding Plan. - Operational and Reputational Risk Management Department (ORRMD) - ORRMD handles the consolidation of all risks reported by each risk monitoring unit.
+All risks are assessed, evaluated, monitored and reported to the Risk Management Commitee with appropriate recommendations as consolidated by the Department.
+Also, ORRMD ensures the implementation of all Risk Management Commitee policies and directives. - ORRMD is also accountable for operational risk monitoring and management of the Bank. - It reviews the important strategies and policies; periodically review operational risk reports and monitor the execution of action plan for major operational risk event. - Promote the risk-aware organization culture, develop and continuously improve the operational risk management framework and approach, establish risk assessment approach, establish operational risk indicators and monitor the change of operational risk. - Supervision of the softer risks like the reputational risk management is part of the ORRMD functions.